espressif/ESP8266_RTOS_SDK/docs/en/api-guides/build-system.rst

 Note the use of the Make 'or' function to include the font file.
 Other substitution functions, like 'and' and 'if' will also work here.
-Variables that do not come from menuconfig can also be used: ESP-IDF uses the default Make policy of judging a variable which is empty or contains only whitespace to be false while a variable with any non-whitespace in it is true.
+Variables that do not come from menuconfig can also be used: ESP8266_RTOS_SDK uses the default Make policy of judging a variable which is empty or contains only whitespace to be false while a variable with any non-whitespace in it is true.

 (Note: Older versions of this document advised conditionally adding object file names to